dcSpark/zkapp-nonogram/README.md

 - Dynamic arrays are needed for two reasons:
   1. Streaks may be of variable length (ex: one row may be [2,4,6], but another row maybe [2,2,1,1])
   2. We can't encode streaks of 0 in the circuit, or that would give the solution just by reading out the circuit
+- Circuit limit can't encode 40x20 picture

+# How to build

+Note that `solution.ts` is missing.
+This is because if we uploaded the solution to Github, it would defeat the point!

+However, you can find a `testSolutions.ts` file with a few different tests you can play around with

 ## Controls